verbb/formie/docs/forms/spam-protection.md

 See [Captchas](/integrations/captchas/) for provider-specific setup guides.

-## Runtime-managed settings
+## Control panel settings

-Spam handling, keyword rules, submission guards, and captcha provider credentials are stored in Formie’s runtime settings tables rather than `config/project` plugin settings.
+Spam handling, keyword rules, submission guards, and captcha provider credentials are stored in Formie’s dedicated settings tables rather than `config/project` plugin settings.
 That lets privileged admins edit production values when `allowAdminChanges` is `false`.

 Project-scoped rows can still deploy through project config.
 Site-scoped rows remain environment-local.
 Legacy `plugins.formie.settings` spam and captcha keys are stripped on save and migrated into the new stores automatically while compatibility mode is enabled.